The Best Fall Foliage Drives in the U.S.

-From Maine to New Mexico, these fall foliage road trips prove that a day is all you need.
+From Maine to New Mexico, these fall foliage scenic drives will show you the season at its best.

-These 11 short drives are all under 200 miles, meaning travelers can enjoy the full spectrum from a summit drive that takes a mere 20 minutes to a meandering day trip.
-Oh, and don’t forget to stop for some apple cider along the way.
+These 11 scenic drives are all under 200 miles, meaning travelers can enjoy the full spectrum—from a summit drive that takes a mere 20 minutes to a meandering day trip.

 1. Park Loop Road, Acadia National Park, Maine